Did you set goals for this year?

 Simple spiritual goals and spiritual habits have the power to change and enrich our lives in ways we never thought possible when we practice them daily.
 Spiritual goals help us grow in Christ and grow closer to Christ.

-Goals give us focus and direction.
+Spiritual goals give us focus and direction for our spiritual growth.
 Goals help us know the next step in our journey.

-This spiritual goals list will help us grow in our faith as we make these goals part of our daily Christian life.
+This list of spiritual goals will help us grow in our faith as we make these goals part of our daily Christian life.

 Read Your Bible Every Day